WPlusPlusMentorship/workshop/worksheet.md

 # W++ Workshop Worksheet

-Use this to detail how you relate to the four phases (see phases.md)
+Use this to detail how you relate to the [four phases](./phases.md).

 ## Phase 1: Hitting a Wall